global-challenges/global-governance-models/Readme.md

 ## Improving ideas

-Use this process to suggest improvements to an existing idea or to synthesize multiple ideas into new ones
+Use this process to suggest improvements to an existing idea or to synthesize multiple ideas into new ones.

 #### 1. Navigate to the idea you want to improve.
 For example [22.
 Hans Kelsen: Peace through law](https://github.com/global-challenges/global-governance-models/blob/master/22.%20Hans%20Kelsen%20-%20Peace%20through%20law.md).
 If you're synthesizing multiple ideas, just pick one of them.